Penjajap: Description

 Penjajap were made from light materials.
 They were typically very long and narrow and had a shallow draft.
 This allowed them to sail over dangerous reefs as well as upriver.
 Large penjajap had outriggers, without which, they would capsize.
 Penjajap has sharp stern but with an overhanging gallery.
 Deckhouse amidships is made of palm leaves with thatched roof.
 In the 19th century they are steered using centerline rudder of western design, but early penjajap may have used double quarter rudder.
 They have 1, 2, or 3 masts depending on the size, the quadrilateral sail has yard and boom.
 Long narrow oars are also used for propulsion.
 The name "Pagar Tenggalong" refers to a type of penjajap with ornamental bulwark/rail.

-Small penjajap carried 1–2 lantaka supported on posts at the bow, while larger ones had additional guns mounted at the sides.
+Penjajap carried 1 or 2 guns of larger caliber in the wooden gunshield (apilan).
+Small penjajap only carried 1–2 lantaka supported on posts at the bow, while larger ones had additional swivel guns mounted at the sides.
 They were propelled by oars and usually by two tanja sails (called saguran among Sulu pirates).
 They could be rowed both forwards and backwards.
 They had a relatively open deck covered by a platform.
 A small cabin is located at the back, which served as the quarters of the nakodah and as a magazine for arms.